Drowsy Driving Accident Lawyer in Winter Haven

 All motorists have a responsibility to drive in a way that keeps everyone on the road safe.
-When drivers neglect to live up to their responsibilities, they can be held liable for any accidents they cause.
+When drivers neglect to live up to their responsibilities, they can face liability for any accidents they cause.
 To prove another driver was liable for your crash, you must prove negligence.
 There are four elements that must be proven, including:

-- The other driver owes you a duty of care: All drivers on the road owe everyone a duty to keep others safe, so this element is the easiest to establish.
+- The other driver owes you a duty of care: All drivers on the road owe everyone a duty to keep others safe.
+Therefore, this element is the easiest to establish.

 - The other driver breached that duty: Proving that a driver breached their duty of care, or acted with negligence, is more difficult to prove.
 When another driver is tired, it requires a full investigation and collection of evidence to satisfy this requirement of your case.

-- The other driver caused an accident: Another driver simply being tired is not enough to win a car accident claim.
-They must act negligently due to their drowsiness, and that negligence must be the direct cause of the accident.
+- The other driver caused an accident: Tiredness of another driver alone is not enough to win a car accident claim.
+They must act negligently due to their drowsiness.
+Also, that negligence must be the direct cause of the accident.

-- You suffered injury as a result: Car accident claims are intended to make victims whole again by compensating them for their injuries and other losses.
+- You sustained an injury as a result: The purpose of car accident claims is to make victims whole again by compensating them for their injuries and other losses.